luversof/bluesky-boot-autoconfigure-devcheck/README.md

 controller method와 utility static method에 사용할 수 있습니다.
 -->
-DevCheckDescription annotation is used to indicate the description of the method in the `/_check` page.
+Use the DevCheckDescription annotation to represent a description of the method on the `/_check` page.

-Can be used for controller methods and utility static methods.
+It can be used for controller methods and utility static methods.

 | attribute  | description |
 | ------------- | ------------- |